Skip to content

 The connection string to the RabbitMQ installation.

-This option is used to define the heartbeat, in seconds, of consumer connections.
+This option is used to define the interval, in seconds, of AMQP level heartbeats, of consumer connections.

 Heartbeats can be used to ensure the connection between RabbitMQ and event consumers are alive and well.